Monitoring the edges of a graph using distances: Basic graph families and bounds

 \begin{theorem} Let $G$ be a graph with $\FES(G)=k$.
 If $k\geq 3$, then $\EM(G)\leq 2k-2$. \end{theorem} \begin{proof} Let $G_b$ be the base graph of $G$.
 By Lemma~\ref{lemma:basegraph}, $G_b$ contains at most $2k-2$ core vertices, that are joined by at most $3k-3$ core paths.
 By Lemma~\ref{lemma:bridges}, any non-empty distance-edge-monitoring set of $G_b$ is also one of $G$, since all edges of $G$ not present in $G_b$ are bridges.
 Thus, it is sufficient to construct a distance-edge-monitoring set $M$ of $G_b$ of size at most $2k-2$.

 A first candidate would be to select the set $C$ of all core vertices of $G_b$.
-However, this might not be a distance-edge-monitoring set, indeed for any odd-length core cycle of $G_b$, its middle edge is not monitored.
+However, this might not be a distance-edge-monitoring set, indeed for any odd-length core cycle of $G_b$ its middle edge is not monitored, and for any even-length core cycle of $G_b$ the two edges at the opposite of the core vertex are not monitored.
 Similarly, if $G_b$ contains two distinct core vertices $c_1,c_2$ that are joined by a core path $P$ of odd length at least~$3$ and by another core path of length~$1$ (an edge), then the middle edge of $P$ is not monitored.
 (Note that every other edge $e$ is monitored, indeed there is one endpoint $x$ of $e$ such that the unique shortest path from $x$ to its closest core vertex goes through $e$.)
 We call these core paths, \emph{problematic} core paths.
 Let $\mathcal P$ be the set of problematic core paths.
 In what follows, we will start from $C$ as a solution set and adjust it to handle problematic core paths.

 To this end, we build a subgraph $G'_b$ of $G_b$, by iteratively selecting a new core path $P$ of $\mathcal P$, and by removing the inner-vertices and edges of $P$ from $G_b$, unless we decrease the number of core vertices of the graph by more than~$1$.
 When there is no such candidate core path left in $\mathcal P$, we stop the process and obtain the graph $G'_b$.
 Let $p$ be the number of core paths of $\mathcal P$ that we have removed from $G_b$ in this process, and let $k'=\FES(G'_b)$.